microsoft/vscode-docs/docs/python/coding-pack-python.md

 Along with the tools and packages necessary for Python development, the Coding Pack also configures common user settings and PowerShell.
 This includes Python extension settings, such as the default interpreter and language server, as well as execution policies to allow for virtual environment activation in the terminal.

->**Note**: If there was an existing version of Visual Studio Code installed on your machine, your settings.json will not be overwritten and you’ll need to configure Python settings yourself.
+>**Note**: If there was an existing version of Visual Studio Code installed on your machine, your settings.json will not be overwritten and you'll need to configure Python settings yourself.

 ## Manual installation

 If you have any problems during installation, the following manual steps can be used to complete your installation.